 Cyber security incident at Langley Twigg

-Two weeks ago Langley Twigg suffered a security incident that caused us to temporarily take our computers offline.
+On 11 January 2026 Langley Twigg suffered a security incident that caused us to temporarily take our computers offline.
 Having completed further investigation, we have now confirmed that this was the result of a third-party cyber attack on Langley Twigg’s IT system.
 This notification sets out further information about what happened, how we have responded, and our next steps.

 What happened?